 Outreach is very important to me as well.
 I staff the Space Visualization Lab at the Adler Planetarium for their Astronomy Conversations program, where professional astronomers use unique visualization resources to engage the general public.
 I’ve also been developing a new visualization platform to use to convey my research to a broad range of audiences, Firefly.
 You can try a prototype version of Firefly here, at my git repository.

 I also spend a lot of time organizing (and sometimes delivering) public lectures for Chicago’s branch of Astronomy on Tap and for CIERA Astronomer Evenings at Dearborn Observatory.
-I regularly volunteer to run the Dearborn Telescope for weekly public observing sessions and I have taught an after school class on stellar evolution at a local middle school as part of the district’s Science Olympiad.
+I regularly volunteer to run the Dearborn Telescope for weekly public observing sessions and I taught an after school class on stellar evolution at a local middle school as part of the district’s Science Olympiad.

 If you have any questions about what I do or would just like to get in touch, feel free to shoot me an email or drop by my office.